H3llKa1ser/IT-and-Security-101/Risk Management/Qualitative Analysis.md

 #### 1) Very low: 1

 ## Use the appropriate formula to make a qualitative analysis based on the formula you used.

+# Qualitative Assessments

+### Assess risks based on subjective input

+### Uses terms like high, medium, low

+### Inexpensive and quick way to begin the prioritization and ranking of risks